DIA-NZ/dataset-externallinks/README.md

 The external links module is a task and ModelAdmin to track and to report on broken external links.
 It is maintained by Kirk Mayo at Silverstripe.

+## Usage

+Enter your configuration into the main config.yml file following the below pattern

+LinkChecker:
+  classes_to_check:
+    - DataSet
+Dataset:
+  link_check_field: 'Description'

 ### This fork

 This is a fork which swaps the use of SiteTree for that of DataSet, enabling Data.govt.nz to check external links within